• Skip to content

 (Female 25+ yrs)

-For women of all ages, the termination rate in Hull has increased significantly between 2012 and 2020 with rates more than doubling.
-In 2020, there were 984 terminations among women in Hull.
+For women of all ages, the abortion rate in Hull has increased significantly between 2012 and 2020 with rates more than doubling, although the rate in Hull has tended to be lower than England.
+In 2021, there were 981 abortions among women in Hull.

 Compared with benchmark